abertschi/abertschi.ch/hugo/content/blog/2022-09-prefetching/prefetching.md

 ## Credits
-I looked into this topic as part of a course in Hardware Security at ETH Zurich.
 Thanks to Michael Roth who worked together with me on the topic.